2160559/WEB-TECH-LEC/documentation/README.txt

-To open the website do the following:
+To open the website, do the following:
-1. Copy the whole website to the www folder of the apache in WAMP server.
+1. Copy the 'website' folder into the www directory of the Wamp Server.
-2. On the browser  type: localhost/website
+2. To browse the content of the website, open the browser and then type 'localhost/website' in the address bar.
-3. Your ready to go.
+3. You're now ready to go.